MayTheSForceBeWithYou/socal-dreamin-2025-aws/OPENSEARCH_DASHBOARDS_ACCESS.md

 ---

-**Recommendation**: Start with Method 1 (AWS Console) for the easiest access to OpenSearch Dashboards.
+**Recommendation**: Start with Method 1 (User Proxy) for the easiest browser access with proper OpenSearch user authentication.